Zhengqin-Shu/Zhengqin-Shu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I’m Zhengqin Shu, a senior undergraduate student in Tsien Excellence in Engineering Program (TEEP), Tsinghua University.
+I’m Zhengqin Shu, a senior undergraduate student in Tsien Excellence of Engineering Program (TEEP), Tsinghua University, majoring in <strong> Theoretical and Applied Mechanics </strong> and minoring in Software Engineering.
 My research focuses on studying <strong> wall-bounded turbulence </strong> employing both physics-based and data-driven approaches, providing new physical insights while also improving simulation methodologies.

 Currently, I'm visiting Caltech and working with [Prof. H. Jane Bae](https://www.galcit.caltech.edu/people/jbae) on the analogy of tuebulent Couette-Poiseuille (C-P) Flows and adverse-pressure-gradient turbulent boundary layers (APG TBLs).
 Previously, I worked with [Prof. Chunxiao Xu](https://www.hy.tsinghua.edu.cn/hyen/info/1162/1209.htm) on the history effects and coherent structures of wall-bounded turbulence.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+<span style="color: red;"> I am applying for a PhD position in 2026 Fall. </span> Feel free to drop me an email if you are interested in my research or just want to chat!